 - 50% of Americans sleep with their smartphones right next to them

 - 84% of Americans say they cannot go an entire day without their smartphones

-Google actually has a Head of Mindfulness whose job description is to enlighten minds, open hearts, and create world peace!
-Chade-Meng Tan, Google’s current Head of Mindfulness shares his thoughts on his role:
+Ironically, the companies that create technology that distracts us actually incorporate mindfulness into their corporate cultures.
+Facebook, Apple, and Google have all found creative ways to make mindfulness a priority; Google, for example, actually has a Head of Mindfulness whose job description is to enlighten minds, open hearts, and create world peace!
+Chade-Meng Tan, Google’s retired Head of Mindfulness whose title was the company’s “Jolly Good Fellow,” shared his thoughts on his role:

 “If you are a company leader who says employees should be encouraged to exercise, nobody looks at you funny,” Tan says.
 “The same thing is happening to meditation and mindfulness, because now that it’s become scientific, it has been demystified.
 It’s going to be seen as fitness for the mind.”

 Google frequently starts meetings with several minutes of silence.
 This gives employees a chance to rid their minds of distractions and focus on the meeting at hand.
 Employees have noticed that these meetings are typically more productive.
 Do you think that taking a few minutes to clear your mind before an important meeting would be beneficial?
 It is certainly worth a try.